petelaud/ratesci/README.md

 Corresponding hypothesis tests against any specified null parameter value are provided in each case.
-Omission of the skewness correction is also allowed, resulting in the often-recommended ‘Miettinen-Nurminen’ asymptotic score methods, which can have inferior one-sided coverage, especially for RR.
+Omission of the skewness correction is also allowed, resulting in the often-recommended ‘Miettinen-Nurminen’ asymptotic score methods for RD, RR and OR, and the Wilson Score method for p, all of which can have inferior one-sided coverage.
 The hypothesis test for binomial RD or RR when the skewness correction is omitted corresponds to the Farrington-Manning test.

 The stratified (fixed effects) version without skewness correction produces a hypothesis test which is equivalent to the